theflakes/jve/README.md

 Options:
-    -d, --delimiter ','             Value to use to seperate field value output -f, --fields 'a.b.c.d,a.b.e'    Comma seperated list of fields in dot notation -n, --name 'name_of_field'      Name of the field you want all unique valued from
+    -d, --delimiter ','             Value to use to seperate field value output -f, --fields 'a.b.c.d,a.b.e'    Comma seperated list of fields in dot notation -n, --name 'name_of_field'      Name of the field you want all unique values from
                                     - Must be used with the '--unique' argument -u, --unique                    Get all unique field names or unique values of a specified field name if the '--name' argument is also specified
                                     - Nested field names will be dot delimited

 NOTE:   If a field is an array or the field name occurs in an array,